Utah Colocation

 Threat of Earthquake to Data Center Colocation in Utah

-Being located in the Rocky Mountains the principle natural disaster threat is that of earthquakes.
+Being located in the Rocky Mountains the principal natural disaster threat of earthquakes.
 But the frequency is nothing compared to California and the severity of destruction is low.
-For instance, the major fault lines in Utah spread apart as opposed to rubbing together (like the San Andreas fault in California) or against each other (which formed the Himalaya Mountains).
+For instance, the major fault lines in Utah spread apart as opposed to rubbing together (like the San Andreas fault in California) or against each other (which formed the Himalayan Mountains).
 So even when there is an earthquake, the damage threat is low.

 Carrier Network Connectivity

 Utah has a legacy of exceptional Internet connectivity dating back to 1969 when three computers in California were connected to a computer in Utah and the Internet predecessor ARPANET was born.
-Fast forward to today and Utah is on the crossroads of major East-West Internet connectivity.
-All of the major fiber providers and network carriers go through Utah, where their paths follow the freeways which split three directions at Salt Lake City and go toward Seattle, San Francisco and Los Angeles.
-As one of Utah’s oldest data center providers, Fibernet is highly connected to major network carrier providers and highly available with diverse paths; offering all of the network and bandwidth you could ever need.
+Fast forward to today and Utah is at the crossroads of major East-West Internet connectivity.
+All major fiber providers and network carriers go through Utah, where their paths follow the freeways which split three directions at Salt Lake City and go toward Seattle, San Francisco, and Los Angeles.
+As one of Utah’s oldest data center providers, Fibernet is highly connected to major network carrier providers and highly available with diverse paths; offering all the network and bandwidth you could ever need.

 Utah Fiber Provider Paths

-Utah is on the crossroads of major fiber connectivity between the East and West Coast in the US.
-From Utah the westbound fiber networks split and head to Seattle and Portland, Sacramento and San Francisco, Las Vegas, Los Angeles and San Diego.
+Utah is at the crossroads of major fiber connectivity between the East and West Coast in the US.
+From Utah, the westbound fiber networks split and head to Seattle and Portland, Sacramento and San Francisco, Las Vegas, Los Angeles, and San Diego.

 US Carrier Fiber Network Map

-Image courtesy of University of Wisconsin and ACM SIGCOMM
+Image courtesy of the University of Wisconsin and ACM SIGCOMM

 Fibernet Connectivity